Tags API

 GET /integration/tag/**<tag_name>**/subject/?**<params>**

-Replace with your list of parameters.
-Multiple parameters can be combined as PARAM1&PARAM2
+Replace <params> with your desired parameters.
+Multiple parameters can be combined using & (for example, PARAM1&PARAM2).

 NameRequiredDescription